Five things to know: Sedgefield Country Club

 Ever since, the players have extolled the greens as among the finest bermudagrass surfaces they play all year.
 That’s the combined result of Ross’ original design intent, Spence’s restoration and the ability of course superintendent Chad Cromer and his team to keep things presented in peak shape.

-4. Recent Memorable Moments
+4. Recent memorable moments

 In 2010, Arjun Atwal became the first Monday qualifier to win a PGA TOUR event since Fred Wadsworth took the 1986 Southern Open.
 It did not come easily for the India native, the first from his country to play on TOUR.

 A course-record 61 in the first round created a two-shot cushion, but by the time he stood on the 16th tee Sunday he was in a seven-way tie for the lead.
-A birdie on the short par 3 and a par at the 17th left him with a par to win.
+A birdie on the short par 3 and a par at the 17th left him needing a par to win.
 After driving into the rough, Atwal took a 3-wood and deliberately played long for the stands behind the green.
 From there, he got a greenside drop, chipped up to 6 feet and calmly sank the par putt to become the first – and still only – person from his country to win on TOUR.

 In 2013, TOUR rookie Jordan Spieth dueled Patrick Reed to overtime.
 On the first playoff hole, the long par-4 18th, Reed was sitting comfortably 10 feet from the hole in two, while Spieth had had to chip out of the woods to safety before hitting his third shot 35 feet away.
 In a clear case of rescuing himself from disaster, Spieth sank the putt for par while Reed missed his birdie to win.